vamuana/webDesign_chefs/README.md

 ####  Budget: What will be the overall cost?
 What will be the cost of each milestone?
 You can specify the cost in person hours.
+Menpower

 ####  Split of responsibilities in your team:
-  - Vanesa -
+  - Vanesa - Tester
-  - Filip -
+  - Filip - Leader of the Application
-  - Róbert -
+  - Róbert - Observer
-  - Dario -
+  - Dario - Testing leader

 ##### Notes
-1.Check measuremnts, user retention, views, come up with some fictive numbers for example no. of people living in dorms.
-How many people keep using the app after some periods of time.

 2.Check how different recipe websites look like, what kind of interface are users used to.

 3. How do people communicate in different channels and their basic interface to base the messaging functions.

-4. Assing the roles including testing leader, persona maker and advocate...

 ##### Personas:
 https://www.canva.com/design/DAGTEaA_fXc/xKze3dv6ClPUfTBA3beHpA/edit?utm_content=DAGTEaA_fXc&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton